druglogics/druglogics-doc/README.md

 See the documentation [here](https://druglogics.github.io/druglogics-doc/).

-Please use the *Edit* button in the top toolbar if you wanna add something or you find anything broken (link, etc.) and do a pull request - or just let me know with an issue!
+Please open up a PR if you spot any broken link (link, etc.) - or just let me know with an issue!